 - In 2016, Dr. Edward R. Cook and William J. Callahan, Jr. performed a dendrochronology study of the house to determine its age.

-Watch videos of work being done on the Graham-Brush House by Stan Hirson of Pine Plains Views:
+Click on the photo below to watch "That Old House", a series of videos of work being done on the Graham-Brush House, by Stan Hirson of Pine Plains Views: